Darwin Núñez: Youth

 Núñez is a former Uruguay youth international, and was part of under-20 team squad which finished third in 2019 South American U-20 Championship.

 Núñez also took part in the 2019 FIFA U-20 World Cup, scoring in the opening match, a 3–1 over Norway.
 He scored the opening goal in a 2–0 over New Zealand in the final group match, to help Uruguay finish top of Group C. His country was eliminated from the tournament following a 3–1 loss to Ecuador in the round of 16.

 Núñez was also in the under-22 team that finished in fourth place at 2019 Pan American Games in Peru, scoring in a 2–0 opening win over the hosts.

 Senior

 Núñez was called up to the Uruguay senior team for friendlies against Costa Rica and the United States in September 2019.
 He made his international debut on 16 October in a 1–1 draw away to Peru in a friendly match, replacing Brian Lozano in the 75th minute of the game and scoring five minutes later.
 In June 2021, Núñez was included in the final 26-man Uruguay squad for the 2021 Copa América in Brazil.
 Due to a right knee injury that would rule him out for two months, he missed the tournament.

 Núñez was selected in Uruguay's squad for the 2022 FIFA World Cup in Qatar.
 Uruguay were eliminated in the group stages of the tournament, after finishing below South Korea on goals scored.

-Style of play
+Núñez was lauded for his form in the qualifiers for the 2026 FIFA World Cup, scoring a stoppage-time equaliser in a 2–2 draw against Colombia on 13 October 2023, scoring and assisting in a 2–0 victory against Brazil on 18 October, scoring in a 2–0 victory against Argentina on 17 November and scoring a brace in a 3–0 victory against Bolivia on 22 November.
+For this latter performance, compatriot Luis Suárez stated: "I have one of the best No. 9s in the world ahead of me."

+In June 2024, Núñez was called up to represent Uruguay at the 2024 Copa América in the United States.
+He scored his first international hat-trick in a 4–0 friendly win against Mexico shortly before the tournament.